marc-mabe/php-timelib/README.md

   via a `instant` property providing an `Instant` object.
 * `Date`: An object that represents a date
 * `Time`: An object that represents a time
-* `Zoned`: An object that is adjusted by time zone
+* `Zoned`: An object that is adjusted by time zone or offset
 * `Clock`: A clock
 * `Calendar`: An object that represents a calendar system